sebastienroy/shutter_speed_tester/DevelopmentStories.md

 ### Realisation schema :
 The implementation of the state diagram needs :
-- a way to switch on and off the illuantion led.
+- a way to switch on and off the illumination LED.
 The choice is to achieve this using a command transistor.
-The justification of this is that it allows to use a LED that consumes more than 20 mA without deteriorating the Arduino pin.
+The justification of this is that it allows to use a LED that uses more than 20 mA, without deteriorating the Arduino pin.
-- a push button in order to be able to start the measure again
+- a push button in order to be able to start the measure again.

 ![State diagram breadboard](DevelopmentSteps/Step2_BehaviourStates/BehaviourStates_bb.png)